 Miscellaneous: Detail vehicle/maintenance, review next 90 days, set goals, purge emails, & read community newsletters

-Every month I look over Jennie the GMC and see what she needs.
-She gets detailed every week, but if you don’t do it that often then the 1st of the month is a good time to get that done.
+Every month I look over my car and see what she needs.
+She gets a maintenance detail every week with an interior wipe down and vaccum, but if you don’t do it that often then the 1st of the month is a good time to get that done.
 Especially coming out of winter, you’ll want to get the undercarriage fully washed by going through a commercial washer, to get the salt off or it will deteriorate your important parts like sway links.